gvwilson/thirdbit/src/fiction/iffy/index.md

 "Temporarily" became "for the duration of the emergency", and by the time she was old enough to ride her treasured bamboo bicycle to school everyone had stopped pretending the emergency was ever going to end.
-The children who had grown up there called them "cane toads" or worse until they banded together and made it clear that if you shoved one of them in the hallway you had better be prepared to face half a dozen of them the next day.
+The children who had grown up in Hobart called the newcomers "cane toads" or worse until they banded together and made it clear that if you shoved one of them in the hallway you had better be prepared to face half a dozen of them the next day.

 *got called names but never had anyone stand with me like that*

-The psych that had screened her when she first joined up had called it a common pattern.
+The psych who had screened her when she first joined up had said it was a common pattern.
 "Cane toads versus hobies" had turned into "soldiers versus pirates" and then "humans versus machines".
 Her side of the equation had always been plural—had always been an "us".